endulum/groves-api/README.md

 > `GET /communities`

 Returns a paginated list of communities.
+A community must have a status of `ACTIVE` to show up in this endpoint.

 ```js
 {